langchain-ai/langsmith-cookbook/feedback-examples/streamlit/README.md

 with col2:
     st.button("👎", on_click=send_feedback, args=(run.id, 0))
 with col3:
+    # Requires langsmith >= 0.0.19
+    url = client.share_run(run.id)
+    # Or if you just want to use this internally
+    # without sharing
-    url = client.read_run(run.id).url
+    # url = client.read_run(run.id).url
+    st.session_state.trace_link = url
     st.markdown(
         f'<a href="{url}" target="_blank"><button>🛠️</button></a>',
         unsafe_allow_html=True,
     )

 ```

 The `run_collector` is a callback handler that we included in the `runnable_config` above.
 It captures all the runs any time the chain is invoked.
 We select the first `root` run in the tree to associate feedback to.
 If the user clicks the 👍/👎 buttons, feedback will be logged to the run!

-We also fetch the URI using the client and include a "🛠️" button where you can click and view the traced run. **Note** this will link to the private run.
-You would have to "share" the run for an end user to view the trace if that is what you wanted.
+We also fetch the URI using the client and include a "🛠️" button where you can click and view the traced run. **Note** this will share every trace in this app!
+This is useful to demo your unique agent design but likely isn't what you want for an end-user facing application.

 Clicking on the "🛠️" link will take you to the corresponding LangSmith trace: